Cassini family

 Retirement to Perinaldo

 Giovanni Domenico Maraldi’s previously robust health began to deteriorate in 1763 and, in April 1770, with his health worsening, he requested and obtained permission to return to Perinaldo, Italy.
-He took with him optical instruments and carried out some observations in the clearer air of Perinaldo until about 1785.
+He took with him optical instruments and continued to carry out observations based on his previous interests, particularly Jupiter’s satellites, in the clearer air of Perinaldo until around 1785.

 He died in Perinaldo on the 14th November 1788 where he is buried.